 $50 and $100 City Tree Rebates Available

 Program Overview: It is time to start taking advantage of the many benefits that trees provide.
 Add beauty, shade, and privacy to your yard.
-Starting September 6, 2016, $50 and $100 City tree rebates are available on a first come, first served basis for City of Bowie residents who would like to purchase up to two trees at any Maryland nursery or store.
+Tree rebates of $50 and $100 City are available on a first come, first served basis for City of Bowie residents who would like to purchase up to two trees at any Maryland nursery or store.
 This program will be available until $10,000 in rebates are exhausted.
 There are 11 species of trees eligible for the rebate.
 See eligible tree species list below.
 Questions?
-Contact Kristin Larson at email@example.com or 301-809-3044.
+Contact Ashleigh Armentrout at firstname.lastname@example.org or 301-809-3044.

 Eligible tree species for the rebate must be at least 1/2 caliper inch and cost at least the amount of the rebate in terms of final amount paid (tree cost plus delivery cost minus coupons = $100 or more, $50 or more).
 Eligible tree species that are 30 feet or less in maximum height are eligible for a $50 rebate, and eligible tree species that are more than 30 feet in maximum height are eligible for a $100 rebate.
 Two tree rebates are allowed per household, and must be planted in a City of Bowie residential lot.
 If your household has received a tree rebate or rebates prior, you are eligible for one additional tree rebate.

-Important Note:If you have utility lines near your property, it is important to pay attention to the maximum height of the tree species you are selecting and to contact MISS UTILITY prior to planting at 800-257-7777.
+Important Note:If you have utility lines near your property, it is important to pay attention to the maximum height of the tree species you are selecting by referencing the Plant the Right Tree in the Right Place guidelines and to contact MISS UTILITY prior to planting at 800-257-7777.

 1. Purchase one or two eligible trees at a Maryland nursery or store to receive your rebate(s) depending on the maximum tree species height (< or equal to 30' max height = $50, >30' max height =$100).
 Two tree rebates are allowed per household, and must be planted in City of Bowie residential lot.
 If your household has received a tree rebate or rebates prior, you are eligible for one additional tree rebate.
 Rebates can apply towards the cost of the tree itself or the delivery/planting costs of a tree purchased as long as combined costs equal at least the amount of the rebate after other discounts are applied.